adeligny/adeligny/README.md

-## Hi there 👋 I'm Anaïs Deligny!
+## Hi there 👋 I'm Anaïs !
 <a href='https://www.linkedin.com/in/anais-deligny/'><img align='left' alt="linkedin" src="/assets/174857.png" height='18px'/></a>
 <br>
 <br>
-Welcome to my profile!
-I'm a graduate in Computer Science 💻 and Economics/Management 📈.
+### Welcome to my profile!

+I am a graduate in Computer Science 💻 and Economics/Management 📈.

 <!--
 **adeligny/adeligny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.